Treating the anxiety of fibromyalgia the natural way

-- certain drugs that may injure the lining of the intestine
+- certain drugs that may cause inflammation to the lining of the intestine

 Fat malabsorption may also be caused by various digestive problems where your stomach is unable to produce the necessary digestive enzymes (enzymes are made from a range of other nutrients).
 This is a good reason to make sure that your diet is varied and includes a variety of carbohydrates from fruit and vegetables, fibre, healthy fats, probiotics and protein in a ratio that suits your lifestyle.

-Aging reduces skin thickness, which inhibits the body’s ability to make vitamin D from sun exposure,” says David Llewellyn, PhD, a senior research fellow in clinical epidemiology at the University of Exeter in the United Kingdom.
-Coupled with reduced dietary intake of vitamin D and the impaired intestinal absorption that also accompanies aging, deficiency is almost inevitable.
+Research suggests that aging reduces skin thickness, which inhibits the body’s ability to make vitamin D from sun exposure, whilst coupled with reduced dietary intake of vitamin D and the impaired intestinal absorption that also accompanies aging, deficiency is almost inevitable.

 Common Signs of Low-Level Vitamin D